Source-SDK23/Source-SDK23-hl/README.md

 # SDK23
 A fork of Mapbase with many additional gameplay elements and improvements to bring Source-SDK2013 to 2023.

+*NOTE: This fork was abandoned after being partially implemented, I no longer want to work with source engine* *PLEASE GIVE CREDIT IF YOU USE ANY OF THIS CODE*

 ## Changes/Additions
 - Added FStop mechanic via `weapon_camera`
 - Add `env_portal_beam` (red thermal discouragement beam from `portal 2` with `P2CE` mechanics)